 If there’s one thing we love about the Cotswolds, it’s the jaw-droppingly beautiful chocolate box villages.
 These quaint and charming villages will make you feel like you’ve travelled back in time and their stunning thatched roof cottages and medieval streets will make you fall in love with the UK all over again.

 Some of the best chocolate box villages to visit include Bibury, Bourton-on-the-Water, The Slaughters, Blockley and Chipping Campden.
+You can get more ideas of places to visit in the Cotswolds if you click here.

 For cycling and scenery, it has to be the Scottish borders for your next weekend break.
 This area is the most beautiful cycling zone in Scotland, with large open spaces, forests and woodland, and never-ending lochs and rivers.